Xi1229/csNote/daily task.md

 1. working

-   - fix the problem of delete function；
+   - fix the problem of delete function；done

 2. self-study

+   - leetcode 2 unstart
+   - data structure and algorithm 3.10 - 3.16   not finished
+   - Learning react (start a project);   done
+   - learning Vue source code; done
+   - English: reading and listening; not start

+3. why not finished
+   - The task of data structure and algorithm seems too much for me.
+   - The tasks of night Learning should be less;

+daily task(2024.09.25)

+1. working
+   - display fence on the screen;
+2. self-study
    - leetcode 2
-   - data structure and algorithm 3.10 - 3.16
+   - data structure and algorithm  3.13-3.16
-   - Learning react (start a project);   done
-   - learning Vue source code;
+   - learning
-   - English: reading and listening;

 3. why not finished